Primarter/NewXKCD/README.md

 ## Install dependencies
 This project is only maintained for Ubuntu 18.04 right now, any contribution or feedback is really much appreciated.

+Make sure your node version is up to date, else it will stop the script from starting.

 You will need to install cURL:

 ```sudo apt-get upgrade; sudo apt-get install curl```